Reg Sprigg: Career

+Australian Energy Producers

+Sprigg served as the founding chair of the Australian Energy Producers (AEP), which was originally established as the Australian Petroleum Exploration Association (APEA) and rebranded as the Australian Petroleum Production and Exploration Association (APPEA) in 1996, before adopting its current name in 2023.

+Sprigg acknowledged the potential harm of burning fossil fuels as early as 1969, warning in the Australian Fisheries journal about changes to the atmosphere's chemical composition.
+These views contrast sharply with APEA's later actions, as it worked with the Australian Institute of Petroleum to emphasise uncertainties in climate science.

 ASIO

-Sprigg attracted the attention of the Australian Security Intelligence Organisation (ASIO) in 1950, due to Sprigg's knowledge of uranium deposits in Australia and throughout the world.
+Sprigg attracted the attention of the Australian Security Intelligence Organisation (ASIO) in 1950, due to his knowledge of uranium deposits in Australia and throughout the world.
 In 1943 Sprigg had been secretary of the Australian Association of Scientific Workers.
 The association was concerned with the transfer of scientific workers from wartime to peacetime projects once hostilities ceased, and encouraged debate on the social responsibility of science.
-ASIO suspected the organization of communist ties, and as a result Sprigg was surveilled for some ten years.
+ASIO suspected the organisation of Communist ties, and as a result Sprigg was surveilled for some ten years.